gitlabhq/gitlabhq/doc/integration/github.md

 1. Change 'YOUR_APP_SECRET' to the client secret from the GitHub application page  from step 7.

-1. Save the configuration file.
+1. Save the configuration file and run `sudo gitlab-ctl reconfigure`.

 1. Restart GitLab for the changes to take effect.